-- 3. A procuring entity shall, promptly after the award of a contract for a covered procurement, publish in an officially designated publication a notice containing at least the following information: - (a) a description of the good or service procured;
+3. A procuring entity shall, promptly after the award of a contract for a covered procurement, publish in an officially designated publication a notice containing at least the following information:

-- (b) the name and address of the procuring entity; - (c) the name and address of the successful supplier; - (d) the value of the contract award; - (e) the date of award or the contract date; and - (f) the procurement method used.
+- (a) a description of the good or service procured; - (b) the name and address of the procuring entity; - (c) the name and address of the successful supplier; - (d) the value of the contract award; - (e) the date of award or, if the procuring entity has already informed suppliers of the date of the award under paragraph 1, the contract date; and - (f) the procurement method used and, if a procedure was used pursuant to Article 9 (Limited Tendering), a brief description of the circumstances justifying the use of that procedure.